 Nav’s Verdict: Food Truck Financing

-With so many options for food truck financing, the biggest decision is choosing the loan, line of credit, credit card, or crowdfunding platform that suits your needs best.
+With so many options for food truck financing, the biggest decision for entrepreneurs is choosing the loan, line of credit, credit card, or crowdfunding platform that suits your needs best.

 As you do your research, make sure to factor in all the expenses you’ll need to cover with your small business loans; not only will you need working capital (especially if your food truck business is new), but you’ll also need to cover things like permits and licenses to operate a mobile food truck.
 Many borrowers opt to pad their loans with a little extra in case of emergency.
 That way, you can cover unforeseen expenses like your griddle breaking during your busiest season.